08Aristodemus24/datung-machine-problem/readme.md

 ![alt text](<Screenshot 2025-03-12 140300.png>)
 ![alt text](<Screenshot 2025-03-12 143241.png>)

+15. you can run notebook visualization.ipynb to see performance metric values of the trained models

 ## To implement/fix:
 1. testing/evaluation script to use saved model weights to see overall test performance of model
 2. there seems to be something wrong as the models seem to have loss go up during training and auc go down, which signifies the model may be underfitting, or not generalizing well on the training set.
 This may be because there aren't enough examples for the other class for the model to learn from and learns that the audio signals are mostly male voices, which we know in the dataset outweighs by large margin the female labeled audio recordings.
 Solution could be to gather more female recordings, and extract more features from it.
 Another less viable option is to undersample the male class so that it is equal to the amount of female audio signal inputs